Social Media as Marketing Tools for Photonics and Laser Technology

-However, there are also other concerns about such techniques (although they do not apply to all cases).
-One of them is that given their serious abuse by some people, you may risk your own reputation by also using them.
-Another concern is that there is normally a substantial lack of transparency concerning what exactly those tools do, what data are collected and stored at which places, what are the possible legal implications etc.
+However, there are other concerns about such techniques (although they do not apply to all cases).
+One of them is that, given their serious abuse by some people, you may risk your own reputation by also using them.
+Another concern is that there is normally a substantial lack of transparency concerning what exactly those tools do, what data is collected and stored at which places, what are the possible legal implications etc.

 Personally, I am very skeptical about the use of most marketing automation tools.
 For sure, one should not expect that smaller companies could use them for achieving efficient advertising campaigns with less work.
 Considering the substantial work to analyze exactly what is available, how it works, what implications it has etc., it seems to me that such tools actually guarantee a lot of work, while the outcomes are uncertain.